DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: 'Bug Report '
+about: Report a bug in the application
+title: ''
+labels: bug
+assignees: ''

+---

 **Describe the bug**
 A clear and concise description of what the bug is and what should be expected.
 If you want to propose a way of fixing it go ahead